rverton/pipers/README.md

 ### Setup simple subdomain enumeration

 Let's begin with the first step in our chain, enumerating assets.
-We want to get all "scope" domains from the domains table and pass it to a simple API rerieving subdomains.
+We want to get all "scope" domains from the domains table and pass it to a simple API retrieving subdomains.
-For this we will define a simple `filter`, pass it to curl and put the parsed result in a new table `output`.
+For this we will define a simple *filter*, pass it to `curl` and put the parsed result in a new table `output`.

 The interval (how often this pipe should be run for each row) is set to 12h, while the